dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

 information moves in those sociophysical networks.

-Imagine humans as particles with random motion whose individual speed of vibration depends on the vehicles available.
-For the most part, the particles vibrate in patterns originating from some home point and returning to it every day.
+Imagine humans as particles with random motion whose individual speed of vibration depends on available vehicles of transit.
+The particles vibrate in patterns, almost certainly originating from some home point and returning to it every day.
 When these particles hit the ocean, they accelerate like sound hitting a solid barrier, assuming these people have ships and sails.

 Imagine the sun rising in the Far East.
 It heats up the air and water, giving us wind and ocean currents, but doesn't it's sociophysical